SMAC-Group/course_intro_statistics/slides/chapter4_05.md

 ## Joins

 When working with data, you will often have to combine information from different data sources.
-In such a case, it is useful to know how to combine rows of different dataframes based on **matching** identifier for rows.
+In this case, it is useful to know how to combine rows of different dataframes based on **matching** identifier for rows.

-`dplyr` implement 4 types of mutating joints which are represented in the image below: `full_join`, `left_join`, `right_join` and `inner_join`.
-Consider the two dataframes to join `x` and `y`
+`dplyr` implements 4 types of mutating joints: `full_join`, `left_join`, `right_join` and `inner_join`.
+Suppose that we want to join two dataframes, `x` and `y`.

-- `left_join(x, y)`  return all rows from x, and all columns from x and y.
+- `left_join(x, y)` returns all rows from x, and all columns from x and y.
 Rows in x with no match in y will have `NA` values in the new columns.
 If there are multiple matches between x and y, all combinations of the matches are returned.
-- `right_join(x, y)`    return all rows from y, and all columns from x and y.
+- `right_join(x, y)` returns all rows from y, and all columns from x and y.
 Rows in y with no match in x will have `NA` values in the new columns.
 If there are multiple matches between x and y, all combinations of the matches are returned.
-- `inner_join(x, y)` return all rows from x where there are matching values in y, and all columns from x and y.
+- `inner_join(x, y)` returns all rows from x where there are matching values in y, and all columns from x and y.
 If there are multiple matches between x and y, all combination of the matches are returned.
-- `full_join(x, y)`  return all rows and all columns from both x and y.
-Where there are not matching values, returns `NA` for the one missing.
+- `full_join(x, y)` returns all rows and all columns from both x and y.
+When there are not matching values, `NA` will be returned for the missing ones.

 ---